 Guitar & Vocals

-Steve has studied various guitar styles at the Musicians Institute in LA and toured or recorded with diverse artists as The Jacksons, Boney James, Jeff Buckley, and many more.
+Steve has studied various guitar styles at the Musicians Institute in LA and toured or recorded with diverse artists as The Jacksons, Boney James, Jeff Buckley, D.O.C. and many more.
 He has also played as a session guitarist on multiple television and film tracks for Disney, Cartoon Network, Fox and writes the original music for Texas Gypsies.

 Sax & Clarinet

 Mike won the Outstanding Composition Award at NAJE in Chicago, Illinois.
 Mike has played with many of the greats including Bob Hope, Ella Fitzgerald, and the Dukes.
 Also a talented arranger/composer, some of his arrangements are still used by the Dukes of Dixieland, and his work can often be heard on PBS.

 Andrew is a graduate of The University of North Texas with a degree in music.
 He has been a fixture on the local DFW jazz scene providing a steady groove for many well-known and legendary artists and musicians for over 20 years and has performed with The Duke Ellington Orchestra, Wynton Marsalis and The Ink Spots.